juriadams/async-cache/README.md

 This code initializes a `new Cache()` with some options including a TTL, whether to reset TTL and revalidate on getting data, and the custom resolve/revalidate functions.
 Then, it demonstrates how to set, get, and delete data from the cache.

+For more minimal examples covering all possible cases, please refer to the [test suite](/tests/index.test.ts).

 ## Installation

 ```sh